 Exotics usually consist of a major currency traded against a less traded currency or emerging market currency.
-These present some of the highest volatility readings, and include pairs like USD/TRY, USD/MXN and EUR/RUB.
+These present some of the highest volatility readings and include pairs like USD/TRY, USD/MXN, and EUR/RUB.

 Exotic currency pairs will generally see higher volatility, while major currency pairs tend to be less volatile.
-The reason for this is liquidity - currencies such as the Euro, British Pound and Swiss Franc have deep liquidity, while emerging market currencies such as the Turkish Lira, South African Rand and South Korean Won will have far less liquidity available.
+The reason for this is liquidity - currencies such as the Euro, British Pound, and Swiss Franc have deep liquidity while emerging market currencies such as the Turkish Lira, South African Rand, and South Korean Won will have far less liquidity available.

 Liquidity can be described as the ability to buy or sell a certain currency without causing a significant market move.
-For example, an order to buy 50 million of EUR/USD will hardly move this highly liquid currency pair, while it could have a notable impact on an exotic currency pair such as USD/TRY.
-Less liquid currency pairs also tend to have a wide spread, which increases the costs of trading for the forex trader.
+For example, an order to buy 50 million EUR/USD will hardly move this highly liquid currency pair, while it could have a notable impact on an exotic currency pair such as USD/TRY.
+Less liquid currency pairs also tend to have a widespread, which increases the costs of trading for the forex trader.

 To determine which currency pairs are the most suitable ones, a trader must first have a look at their trading strategy.
-A trader utilising a range trading strategy will want to avoid exotic currency pairs, but rather look at major currency pairs and certain minor pairs such as EUR/CHF and EUR/GBP.
+A trader utilising a range trading strategy will want to avoid exotic currency pairs but rather look at major currency pairs and certain minor pairs such as EUR/CHF and EUR/GBP.

 On the other hand, a trader that is using a breakout or trend-following strategy might want to look at volatile currency pairs - which could be anything from minor pairs such as EUR/JPY and GBP/JPY to exotic pairs like USD/ZAR and USD/TRY.
 Of course, major currency pairs should not be disregarded completely, but traders should closely monitor the different levels of volatility in those.

 The risk appetite of a trader is also an important factor.
-While you could take large risk trading any currency pair, risk-averse traders might feel more comfortable trading currency pairs with less volatility as they cannot stomach the volatility and sharp reversals that comes with certain FX pairs such as the Turkish Lira and South African Rand crosses.
+While you could take a large risk trading any currency pair, risk-averse traders might feel more comfortable trading currency pairs with less volatility as they cannot stomach the volatility and sharp reversals that come with certain FX pairs such as the Turkish Lira and South African Rand crosses.